LightBoy01/ai-job-spot/src/articles/the-artist-and-the-algorithm.md

 **The Artist:** I see.
 So the person who wins is not the one who can prompt the best, but the one who has the best taste?
 The one who knows what to ask for?

 **The Strategist:** Precisely.
 The future of creativity is not in the answer, but in the question.
 The AI can generate infinite answers.
-Only you can ask the right question.
-Only you can recognize the right answer when you see it.
+Only you can ask the right question and recognize the right answer.
+That is the art that can never be automated.
+That is the art that can never be automated.
 That is the work that remains.
-That is the art that can never be automated.